wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-custom-data-types.rst

 Widgets can allows us to control and visualize different types of data.
 This data can be numerical in the form to integers, double, longs, etc..., or less primative forms of data, such as java objects, or data involving multiple fields.
 In order to display these types of data using widgets, it is helpful to create a container class for them.
+It is not nessecary to create your own Data Class if the widget will handle single fieled data types such as doubles, arrays, or strings.

 Creating The Data Class
 -----------------------